2010 - International Year of Biodiversity:

 Table 1.
 Comparison between the number of species in India and the World.

-· The western Ghats and the Eastern Himalaya are the two regions in India which are particularly rich in biodiversity.
+Some of the important features of biodiversity of India are:· The western Ghats and the Eastern Himalaya are the two regions in India which are particularly rich in biodiversity.
 These two are added among the 34 biodiversity hotspots identified all over the world.
 Hotspots are areas particularly rich in total biodiversity which consists of a high percentage of endemic species.

 · India is one of the 12 centres of origin of cultivated plants.
 It is a centre of diversity of crop plants and is the homeland of 165 cultivated species and 320 wild relatives of crop plants.